-As the coronavirus spreads worldwide and with the first confirmed death in the United States, the Centers for Disease Control (CDC) have indicated that it is not a matter of if the Coronavirus becomes an outbreak in the United States, but when: “It’s likely that at some point, widespread transmission of COVID-19 in the United States will occur (source CDC.gov).
+The world is on high alert as the coronavirus continues to spread, with the first confirmed death in the United States.
+The Centers for Disease Control (CDC) have warned that it’s not a matter of if the virus becomes an outbreak in the United States, but when.
 The CDC is urging community preparedness and a prepared outbreak response.
-In case of a domestic outbreak they recommend “social distancing”.
-But what exactly is “social distancing” and how does online therapy factor in?
+But what does this mean for us and how can we protect ourselves?

 Social distancing also includes physical distancing in the workplace and other community areas you regularly frequent.
 The CDC is recommending businesses, state and other local agencies make contingency plans that include teleworking or distance options.
 Schools or universities may plan to schedule online classes or utilize distance or web-based learning.

 But what about mental health?
 With the possibility of social isolation looming, online therapy is becoming an increasingly important option for those who may need support during this time.
 It’s important to take care of both our physical and mental health during this uncertain time.
 Stay informed, stay safe, and don’t hesitate to reach out for help if you need it.

 Social distancing might just be the answer!
 It’s a great alternative for the general public to stay safe and healthy.
 So, let’s dive into some suggestions on how you can practice social distancing effectively, ranked in order of potential effectiveness.
 Are you ready to take control of your health and well-being?
 Let’s go!:

 - Limit exposure to other people within six feet unless you know their health condition.

 - Minimize exposure to enclosed crowded spaces such as movie theaters, libraries, grocery stores, schools, malls, etc.